quanteda/tutorials.quanteda.io/content/basic-operations/corpus/docvars.markdown

 ## [46] 1969 1973 1977 1981 1985 1989 1993 1997 2001 2005 2009 2013 2017 2021 2025
 ```

-You can also access to individual document-level variables using the `$` operator.
+You can also access an individual document-level variable using the `$` operator, in the same way you would pull a column out of a data frame.
+It's usually quicker to type.

 ``` r